werf/werf/docs/pages_en/advanced/buildah_mode.md

 * `vfs` allows you to use a virtual filesystem emulation instead of OverlayFS.
 This filesystem has worse performance and requires a privileged container, so its use is not recommended.
 However, it may be required in some cases.

 Normally, the user should just go with the default `overlay` driver.
 The storage driver can be selected with the `WERF_BUILDAH_STORAGE_DRIVER` environment variable.

-### System requirements

-Rootless OverlayFS is available starting with Linux kernel version 5.11 (strictly speaking, it was initially implemented in version 5.13 via a bugfix to enable rootless overlayFS in SELinux, but most major Linux distributions have backported it into kernel 5.11).

-If your kernel does not support rootless OverlayFS, fuse-overlayfs will be used.